chaitanya-mutyala/EE363/25/02_232/Code/README.md

    512 → 256 → 128 → 64 → 32 channels
    1/16 → 1/8 → 1/4 → 1/2 → original resolution

-Final Segmentation Output
+Final Segmentation Output:

 The final layer applies a 1×1 convolution to map the 32-channel feature space to 7 output channels.
 During inference, an argmax operation is applied to predict the most likely class for each pixel.

-Loss Function and Training
+Loss Function and Training:

 The model is trained using a combination of Cross-Entropy and Dice Loss, with class weights to handle class imbalance common in satellite imagery.

 The attention-based approach provides significant advantages over standard U-Net for land cover segmentation, as it helps the model to focus on relevant features while ignoring background noise.

-LINK TO VIDEO PRESENTATION
+LINK TO VIDEO PRESENTATION : https://drive.google.com/file/d/10SPEkFdPNcF0JD2ijXnvwQfba3oq5SHX/view?usp=sharing